wamli/mlinference-provider/README.md

 # wamli - wasmCloud machine learning inference

 ~~~
-wamli is an inference server supporting multiple engines and targets written in Rust
+wamli is an inference server supporting multiple engines and targets.
+It is written in Rust.
 ~~~

 ## Supported engines and targets